Table of Contents

 Human Immunodeficiency Virus

 Patients with HIV infection develop lymphopenia.
-In the acute stage is marked by an increase in CD8+ T-cells with progressive depletion of all T-cell and B-cell subtypes in later stages.
+The acute stage is marked by an increase in CD8+ T-cells with progressive depletion of all T-cell and B-cell subtypes in later stages.
 CD4+ T-cells are usually more depleted than CD8+ T-cells, hence the CD4+/CD8+ ratio is usually lower than normal.

 B-cells also show a wide myriad of abnormalities, which include poor response to new antigens, impaired antibody specific responses, and polyclonal hyperimmunoglobulinemia.
-HIV also causes impaired natural killer cells activity and the inability of antigen processing and presentation by macrophages.
+HIV also causes impaired natural killer cell activity and an inability of macrophages to process and present antigens.

 Drugs and Immunodeficiency

 Corticosteroids are used for their anti-inflammatory action and their immunosuppressive properties.
-Corticosteroids affect immune responses by two different mechanisms: They impact leukocyte traffic and leukocyte functions.
-Corticosteroids also impact macrophages by limiting their ability to phagocyte and kill bacteria or other infecting organisms.
+Corticosteroids affect immune responses because of their effects on leukocyte traffic and leukocyte functions.
+Corticosteroids also affect macrophages by limiting their ability to phagocyte and kill bacteria or other infecting organisms.

 - Cytotoxic agents induce immunodeficiency by killing immune-related precursors.
-They, therefore, have an effect on all types of immune cells, including T-cells, B-cells, and macrophages.
+Therefore, they affect all types of immune cells, including T-cells, B-cells, and macrophages.

 - Azathioprine and its active metabolite, 6-mercaptopurine, inhibit DNA synthesis and arrest cells in the S-phase.
-They affect T-cells more than on B-cells.
-They do not impact the macrophages’ function or numbers.
+They affect T-cells more than B-cells, but they do not impact macrophage functions or numbers.

 Premature Delivery and Immunodeficiency

-Neonates who are delivered prematurely show impaired T-cell and B-cell responses, impaired antigen processing and presentation due to lack of exposure to maternal immunoglobulins through placenta inside a womb.
-Additionally, full-term neonates are also largely dependent on maternal IgA and IgG antibodies, which cross via the placenta or breast milk which provide immunity to neonates against infections after birth.
+Neonates who are delivered prematurely show impaired T-cell and B-cell responses, as well as impaired antigen processing and presentation, due to lack of exposure to maternal immunoglobulins through the placenta inside the uterus.
+Additionally, full-term neonates depend heavily on maternal IgA and IgG antibodies, which cross via the placenta, or breast milk, which provides immunity to neonates against infections after birth.

 Pregnancy and Immunodeficiency